Open-Network-Insight/oni-setup/README.md

 ## Database Query Scripts

-oni-setup contains a script per use case, as of today, there is a creation script for DNS tables and for Netflow tables.
+oni-setup contains a script per use case, as of today, there is a tables creation script for each DNS, flow and Proxy data.

 These HQL scripts are intended to be executed as a Hive statement and must comply HQL standards.